 - 1. Distributing Marketing materials without prior BMS approval; - 2.
-Distributing Marketing materials written above the 6th grade reading level, unless approved by BMS; - 3.
+Distributing Marketing materials written above the sixth (6th) grade reading level (Grade 6.9 or below), unless approved by BMS; - 3.
 Making any assertion or statement (orally or in writing) that the MCO is endorsed by CMS, a federal or state government agency, or similar entity; - 4.
-Making any written or oral statements containing material misrepresentations of fact or law relating to the MCO's plan or the Medicaid program, services, or benefits; - 5.
-Making false, misleading, or inaccurate statements relating to services or benefits of the MCO or Medicaid program, or relating to the providers or potential providers contracting with the MCO; - 6.
-Using the word, "Mountain," or phrase, "Mountain Health," except when referring to Mountain Health Trust or other State programs;

-- 7. Marketing in or around public assistance offices, including eligibility offices; - 8.
+Making any written or oral statements containing material misrepresentations of fact or law relating to the MCO's plan or the Medicaid and WVCHIP program, services, or benefits; - 5.
+Making false, misleading, or inaccurate statements relating to services or benefits of the MCO or Medicaid and WVCHIP program, or relating to the providers or potential providers contracting with the MCO; - 6.
+Using the word, "Mountain," or phrase, "Mountain Health," except when referring to Mountain Health Trust or other State programs; - 7.
+Marketing in or around public assistance offices, including eligibility offices; - 8.
 Direct Mail Marketing to potential enrollees. - 9.
 Directly or indirectly, engaging in door-to-door, email, text, telephone, and other Cold Call Marketing activities; - 10.
 Using spam (an unwanted, disruptive commercial message posted on a computer network or sent by email); - 11.
 Inducing or accepting an enrollee's MCO enrollment or MCO disenrollment; - 12.
 Using terms that would influence, mislead, or cause potential enrollees to contact the MCO, rather than the Enrollment Broker, for enrollment; - 13.
 Using absolute superlatives (e.g., "the best," "highest ranked," "rated number 1") unless they are substantiated with supporting data provided to BMS; - 14.
 Portraying competitors in a negative manner; - 15.
 Referencing the commercial component of the MCO in any Marketing materials; - 16.
 Knowingly marketing to persons currently enrolled in another MCO directly by mail, phone, or electronic means of communication; - 17.
 Influencing enrollment in conjunction with the sale or offering of any private insurance; - 18.
-Tying enrollment in the Medicaid MCO with purchasing (or the provision of) other types of private insurance; - 19.
-Charging enrollees for goods or services distributed at MCO or Medicaid events; - 20.
-Charging enrollees a fee for accessing the MCO's website; - 21.
+Tying enrollment in the Medicaid/WVCHIP MCO with purchasing (or the provision of) other types of private insurance; - 19.
+Charging enrollees for goods or services distributed at MCO or Medicaid/WVCHIP events;

+- 20. Charging enrollees a fee for accessing the MCO's website; - 21.
 Using marketing agents who are paid solely by commission; - 22.
 Purchasing or otherwise acquiring mailing lists from third party vendors, or for paying BMS' contractors or Subcontractors to send plan specific materials to potential enrollees; - 23.
-Assisting with Medicaid MCO enrollment form; - 24.
+Assisting with Medicaid/WVCHIP MCO enrollment form; - 24.
 Conducting potential enrollee orientation in common areas of providers' offices; - 25.
 Posting MCO-specific, non-health related materials or banners in provider offices; - 26.
-Allowing providers to solicit enrollment or disenrollment in an MCO or distribute MCO-specific materials at a Marketing activity (This does not apply to health fairs where providers do immunizations, blood pressure checks, etc. as long as the provider is not soliciting enrollment or distributing plan specific MCO materials.); - 27.
+Allowing providers to solicit enrollment or disenrollment in an MCO or distribute MCOspecific materials at a Marketing activity (This does not apply to health fairs where providers do immunizations, blood pressure checks, etc. as long as the provider is not soliciting enrollment or distributing plan specific MCO materials.); - 27.
 Providing gifts to providers for the purpose of distributing them directly to the MCO's potential or current enrollees; - 28.
-Offering gifts valued over \$15 to potential enrollees; - 29.
-Making potential enrollee gifts conditional based on enrollment with the MCO;

-30. Discriminating against an enrollee or potential enrollee because of race, age, color, religion, natural origin, ancestry, marital status, sexual orientation, physical or mental disability, health status or existing need for medical care, with the following exception: certain gifts and services may be made available to enrollees with certain diagnoses;
+Offering gifts valued over fifteen dollars (\$15) or seventy-five (\$75) annually to potential enrollees; - 29.
+Making potential enrollee gifts conditional based on enrollment with the MCO; - 30.
+Discriminating against an enrollee or potential enrollee because of race, age, color, religion, natural origin, ancestry, marital status, sexual orientation, physical or mental disability, health status or existing need for medical care, with the following exception: certain gifts and services may be made available to enrollees with certain diagnoses; - 31.
+Failing to provide an opt-out option in SMS/text message materials.